|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 As part of their treatment plan for Roy and Dinah, Scheinkman and Fishbane constructed a Vulnerability Cycle Diagram depicting Roy and Dinah’s impasse.
 The diagramming process began by drawing a circle to represent Dinah on one side of a sheet of paper.
 Next, the therapists drew a square on the other side of the paper to represent Roy.
 The outside of both the circle and square represent each partner’s specific vulnerability.
 The inside half represents each partner’s survival position.

 In Roy and Dinah’s case, Scheinkman and Fishbane labeled the inner half of the circle "withdrawal," and the inner half of the square "angrily pursuing."
 Scheinkman and Fishbane then drew arrows on the diagram to illustrate to Roy and Dinah how their vulnerabilities and survival positions interacted.

 To extend the Vulnerability Cycle Diagram, Scheinkman and Fishbane suggest including five elements to the diagram.

-On this track, we have discussed dealing with core impasses in couples therapy by using the vulnerability cycle model.
+In this section, we have discussed dealing with core impasses in couple's therapy by using the vulnerability cycle model.
 We specifically discussed core impasses, the vulnerability cycle, survival positions, and diagramming the vulnerability cycle.

-On the next track, we will discuss preserving and protecting friendship within marriage.
+In the next section, we will discuss preserving and protecting friendship within marriage.
 We will specifically discuss five roadblocks to friendship in marriage.
-These five roadblocks are, there’s no time, “we’re not friends, we’re married”, “we don’t talk like friends anymore”, the ravages of conflict, and reckless words.
+These five roadblocks are there’s no time, "we’re not friends, we’re married," "we don’t talk like friends anymore," the ravages of conflict, and reckless words.